-Sometimes, the magistrate leaves the record open for a limited time to permit one or both parties to submit additional information before making a decision.
-Once the case is decided, the Magistrate mails each party a child support order that contains the Magistrate’s decision.
-The Magistrate must issue the order within 30 days of the close of the record.
+Sometimes, the magistrate leaves the record open for a limited time to so that one or both parents can give the magistrate more information before the Magistrate makes a decision.
+Once the case is decided, the magistrate mails each parent a child support order with the magistrate’s decision.
+The magistrate has to send the order within 30 days of the close of the record.

 What if I am unhappy with the order?

 If there are mistakes in the order, either parent can file a “Motion to Correct Clerical Mistakes.”
 File this type of motion to fix clerical mistakes like a misspelled name or errors in calculation, like if numbers were added up wrong.
 You can file this type of motion at any time.
 You have to serve the other parent and file the motion with the court.
 The magistrate who issued the order reviews the case.
 Usually you don’t have to have a hearing.

 If either party is unhappy with the order, they can bring a “Motion for Review.”
 You have to bring this type of motion within 20 days after receiving the order.
 The parent who asks for review of the order can choose to have the magistrate or a district court judge review the order.
 Usually you don’t have to have a hearing.
 You cannot give the court new information unless the magistrate or judge asks you to.

 You can appeal the judge’s decision.
 An appeal is when you ask another court to review the judge’s decision.
 This court is called the Court of Appeals.
 Act fast!
 There are special time limits that apply.
 Filing an appeal can be difficult.
 Talk to a lawyer to see if you should file an appeal.
 There has to be a legal reason for appealing a judge’s decision.
 For example, the judge did not follow the law.

 For information and forms to file an appeal:

 - Go to the courts’ website: www.mncourts.gov/CourtOfAppeals.aspx.